 Employer Discriminating Against Employee

 Sadly, discrimination is something that still happens in many workplaces.
-Employees may be discriminated against for their gender, race, religion, age, color, disability, sexual orientation, national origin, or pregnancy.
+Employees may be discriminated against for their gender, race, religion, age, colour, disability, sexual orientation, national origin, or pregnancy.
 When someone is fired for discriminatory reasons, it qualifies as wrongful termination.

 For example, you may be a 50-year-old senior in your field – advanced in age, but not exactly the age for retirement.
 The employer may have terminated your contract so that they can have someone younger come in your stead.
-This is something they cannot legally get away with.
-Discrimination is illegal in a lot of states, so you can file a wrongful termination lawsuit if you were a victim.

 Violations of Public Policies

 When it comes to employment laws, public policies represent a very important aspect for you to adhere to.
-If you get fired in a manner that contradicts the public policy, then you have a wrongful termination on your hands.
+If you get fired in a manner that contradicts public policy, then you have a wrongful termination on your hands.

 For instance, let’s say that you just got pregnant – and during your maternity leave, you got fired.
 Or maybe you got sick, and during the time you spent in the hospital on medical leave, you got fired.
 Public policies state that during these types of situations, your employer cannot fire you – and as a result, you can sue them for wrongful termination.